Buyer guide

 On smaller screens, swipe sideways to compare the columns.

-Older home under contract buried-line uncertainty can change negotiation scope before closing
+Older home under contract buried-line uncertainty can still change the deal scope before closing

-Newer home with no clues uncertainty may be lower context-based call, not automatic
+Newer home with no clues the scope may change less context-based call, not automatic

 This page is not arguing that every buyer needs a scope.
 It is helping buyers decide when the scope changes decision quality materially.